cloudfoundry-community/terraform-provider-cloudfoundry/docs/resources/app.md

     * Description: perform restage/create/restart **with** interruption
   * `blue-green`:
     * Alias: `blue-green-v2`
-    * Description: perform restage and create app **without** interruption and rollback if an error occurred (using the "venerable" blue-green pattern commonly used with CAPI v2, requires double the overall app memory available in quota)
+    * Description: perform restage and create app **without** interruption and rollback if an error occurred (using the "venerable" blue-green pattern commonly used with CAPI v2, requires double the overall app memory available in quota).
+More details [here](#blue-green-deployment-strategy).
   * `rolling`:
     * Description: perform restage and create app **without** interruption and rollback if an error occurred (using the `rolling` strategy provided in CAPI v3, requires memory for a single app instance available in quota)